wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 The government . . . argues that the plaintiffs lack Article III standing to pursue their constitutional claims.
 To have standing under Article III, a plaintiff must have (1) a concrete and particularized injury that (2) is caused by the challenged conduct and (3) is likely redressable by a favorable judicial decision. . . .
 [After expressing skepticism that the first redressability prong is satisfied, the court stated] even assuming that it is, the plaintiffs do not surmount the remaining hurdle--establishing that the specific relief they seek is within the power of an Article III court.
 There is much to recommend the adoption of a comprehensive scheme to decrease fossil fuel emissions and combat climate change, both as a policy matter and in general and a matter of national survival in particular.
 But it is beyond the power of an Article III court to order, design, supervise, or implement the plaintiffs' requested remedial plan. . . .
 The plaintiffs have made a compelling case that action is needed; it will be increasingly difficult in light of that record for the political branches to deny that climate change is occurring, that the government had a role in causing it, and that our elected officials have a moral responsibility to seek solutions.
 We do not dispute that the broad judicial relief that plaintiffs seek could well goad the political branches to action. . . .
 We reluctantly conclude, however, that the plaintiffs' case must be made to the political branches or to the electorate at large, thee latter of which can change the composition of the political branches through the ballot box.
 That the other branches may have abdicated their responsibility to remediate the problem does not confer on Article III courts, no matter how well-intentioned, the ability to step into their shoes. . . .
-*Note: On March 3, 2020, the plaintiffs filed a petition for rehearing, asking the Ninth Circuit to hear the matter en banc.
+* Note: On March 3, 2020, the plaintiffs filed a petition for rehearing, asking the Ninth Circuit to hear the matter *en banc*.

 KEY POINTS to Case 4.1(2023)
 - To maintain a lawsuit, a plaintiff must have standing or a legally cognizable claim and the court must have the authority to hear the matter.